 BBVA recently joined the RE100 initiative with which it pledges that 100% of the worldwide energy it consumes will come from renewable energy sources.
 BBVA's 2025 Pledge includes the goal to reduce the Group's CO2 emissions by 68% to 90,000 tons.

 The bank's annual energy consumption in Spain stands at 237 gigawatts (GWh), equivalent to the annual consumption of 67,600 homes or the total of all households in Spain's north-central province of Soria.
 Endesa provides and guarantees 100% of the energy at a fixed price.

 BBVA's 2025 Pledge includes the goal to reduce the Group's CO2 emissions by 68%

 Power purchase agreements represent a new consumption model that both enhances the commitment to environmental sustainability and enables energy savings.
 In BBVA's case, the bank will have a fixed price for electricity from the wind farm, which will translate into an annual savings of approximately 10 percent.

 In Mexico, BBVA Bancomer has a PPA agreement with Enel Green Power, which like Endesa, is part of the Enel Group.
-The agreement covers 80 percent of its energy consumption.
-Additionally, BBVA has a similar accord in the U.S. that provides 100% of the energy consumption.
+The agreement covers 65 percent of its energy consumption.